Still Separate and Not Equal

 Despite the Czech Republic's commitment in 2016 to fostering Roma children's inclusion in

-mainstream education, progress has been painstakingly low.
+mainstream education, progress has been tremendously low.

-by Alice Millerchip and Emily Mason
+By Alice Millerchip and Emily Mason

 31 January 2020